Screen time for teenagers: part of a balanced and healthy lifestyle

 - how your child can use screens – for example, for making a podcast or watching a TEDx talk, but not for watching epic fail videos

 It’s OK if your rules include time limits to help your child balance screen time with other things like physical activity.
-For example, it might help to know that Australian guidelines say pre-teens and teenagers should be physically active for at least one hour every day.
+For example, it might help to know that Australian guidelines for pre-teen and teenage physical activity say they should have at least one hour of moderate to vigorous activity every day.

 2. Aim for short screen time sessions